 Participation should involve very little additional work.
 Tutors select and submit up to two projects which may form part of normal coursework.
 These are assessed against defined criteria and aims of the award scheme by a panel of judges from The Farmers Club, ADAS and The Cave Foundation.
 The panel is currently chaired by Professor Bill McKelvey OBE.

-Short listed students are invited to The Farmers Club in London for an interview and provide a presentation of their project.
+Short listed students are invited to The Farmers Club in London for an interview and powerpoint presentation of their project.
 The prizes are presented to the top 3 at a formal dinner on the same day with the panel, friends, families and lecturers.

 The purpose of the Awards is to: